Associação Portuguesa de Desportos: Rivals

-During its time in the Serie A and state championships, Portuguesa has had run-ins with Corinthians, Palmeiras, São Paulo, Íbis and Juventus.
+During its time in the Serie A and state championships, Portuguesa has had run-ins with Corinthians, Palmeiras, São Paulo and Juventus.

 Stadium

 Portuguesa's stadium is the Estádio do Canindé, built in 1956, with a maximum capacity of 27,500.
 Following current FIFA safety rules, the maximum capacity is 25,470 people.

 Logo history

 The club's first logo was introduced on 14 August 1920, during the club's foundation, was a Portuguese shield.
 This logo was chosen to honor Portugal.

 The club's second logo, introduced in 1923, had a Cross of Avis bordered by a red outline.
-The Cross of Avis represents Portuguese independence from the Kingdom of Castille, which happened after the Battle of Aljubarrota on August 14, 1385.
+The Cross of Avis represents Portuguese independence from the Kingdom of Castille, which happened after the Battle of Aljubarrota on 14 August 1385.

 In 2005, the club's logo design was modernized, and golden trim was added around the red outline.

 In 2015, Portuguesa returned to the badge used between 1923 and 2005.